Redondo Beach, California

 More Bang for Your Buck

-In South Redondo, residents enjoy much of what the pricier beach communities have to offer, like easy ocean access, waterfront amenities and a vibrant beachside dining and shopping area.
+In South Redondo, residents enjoy much of what the pricier beach communities have to offer, like easy ocean access, waterfront amenities, and a vibrant beachside dining and shopping area.
 Like most beach cities, the waterfront is a huge draw for residents.
-Built in 1888, the large pier is a designated historical landmark that attracts fisherman and sightseers from all over.
+Built in 1888, the large pier is a designated historical landmark that attracts fishermen and sightseers from all over.
 One block from the beach is Riviera Village with boutique shops and diverse restaurant options that satisfy your craving to “go out” without being as rowdy or crowded as the downtown areas of Manhattan or Hermosa.

 With all of these things going for it, plus the award-winning schools of Redondo Unified School District, it’s easy to see why the best thing about Redondo is that you can get all this for a lower price than if you lived just a few miles up the coast.